WSRogers98/Comp411/README.md

 # Comp411
 Comp411 Labs

-This is for my personal use only, please do not copy as your own work.
+This repository is for personal  and resume use only, please do not copy as your own work. copying code is an honor court violation.

 Some of the indentation of lines of code is incorrected due to an error moving from one repository to another